JNMaree/programming-math-science/README.md

 # Programming, Math, Science

-This is a list of links to different freely available learning resources about computer programming, math, and science.
+A list of links to multiple freely-available learning resources about computer programming, math, and science.

 ## Table of contents